Skip to main content

 Group field study in a prominent geologic locality; includes in-class meetings, student-led presentation, and field trip; trips run during spring break, winter break, in mid-end May or intercession; dates depend on location.
 Additional fees may apply.
 See Class Schedule.
 2 to 8 undergraduate hours.
 2 to 8 graduate hours.
 May be repeated.
 Prerequisite: Consent of instructor.

-GEOL 486 - Environmental Consulting
+GEOL 451 - Environmental Geophysics

 GEOL 490 - Undergraduate Research